 “Staff are very positive about working at the school.”
 Ofsted September 2015

-Although there is still work to do, the whole school focus on More Able and Pupil Premium students is closing the gaps for students with current data demonstrating an upward trajectory in this important area of school performance.
+Although there was still work to do, the whole school focus on More Able and Pupil Premium students continued to close the gaps for students with data demonstrating an upward trajectory in this important area of school performance.

 “The strong leadership of the headteacher, since her appointment, has ensured that the school site is safe for pupils, the Nursery provision has improved, attendance has increased and expectations of teaching and pupils’ achievements have been raised.”
 Ofsted November 2014

 “All staff who responded to the staff questionnaire praised the impact of the headteacher and commented on their involvement in school developments.
 As a result, staff morale is high with all staff actively supporting the headteacher’s drive for improvements.”
 Ofsted November 2014

 “The headteacher knows the strengths and weaknesses of the school well.
 The accurate self-evaluation informs a development plan which includes all the right priorities for the school.
 In a short time, the headteacher and senior leaders have shown that they have the capacity to improve the school further.”
 Ofsted November 2014